guardian/support-service-lambdas/handlers/zuora-callout-apis/README.md

-This refers to the monolithic code in the main src folders in the root of the project.
+This refers to the monolithic code in the `handlers/zuora-callout-apis`

 These will be moved to this subdir in future.

-## root
+## Overview
 Contains three Scala lambdas behind the same API gateway.
 At present these can be deployed to CODE and PROD as MemSub::Membership Admin::Zuora Auto Cancel.